|Black, brown, chocolate, gray, cream, white, golden

 Also, this breed tends to have pretty sensitive skin.
 It’s not uncommon to find rashes or red splotches.
 This could be due to a number of things.
 Consult with your vet if you run across these issues.

 But it’s not just hygienic issues that their skin folds cause.
-The folds can lead to excess fluid retention within their bodies—especially in the legs.
-This can make walking very painful for your Chow Pei and will require veterinary attention.
+The folds can lead to excess fluid retention within their bodies, especially in the legs.
+This can make walking very painful for your Chow Pei and means they will require veterinary attention.

 As far as physical differences between the sexes, there really aren’t many.
 Both males and females grow to the same heights and weights with no real dissimilar markings.